nuSTORM/gnomon/doc/source/install.rst

   make install

 .. warning:: If using Mac OS X, then xerces gets confused about the architecture.
-It may be necessary to append CFLAGS="-arch x86_64" CXXFLAGS="-arch x86_64" to the configure command.
+It may be necessary to append ``CFLAGS="-arch x86_64" CXXFLAGS="-arch x86_64`` to the configure command.